handsontable/handsontable/docs/content/guides/integrate-with-vue/vue-installation.md

 ## Overview

-Vue 2 installation and basic usage guide.
+Vue installation and basic usage guide.

 ## Install with npm

 This component needs the Handsontable library to work.
-Use npm to install the packages.
+Use [npm](https://www.npmjs.com/package/@handsontable/vue) to install the packages.

 ```bash
 npm install handsontable @handsontable/vue